ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

 ## MATLAB set-up
 Fiji is now set-up to receive MATLAB communication, but we now need to tell MATLAB how to start communicating.
 1. The “Grid/Collection stitching” plugin requires Java version 8.
-Start by installing this for your workstation using the following [link].
+Start by installing this for your workstation using the following [link](https://java.com/en/download/).
 2. MATLAB now needs to be configured to run in a Java version 8 environment.
-Go to the following [link] and download the `createMATLABShortcut.m` file.
+Go to the following [link](https://uk.mathworks.com/matlabcentral/answers/103056-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-macos) and download the `createMATLABShortcut.m` file.
 You will find there also exists links/files for *Windows* and *Linux* so download accordingly.
 3. In MATLAB, execute the `createMATLABShortcut.m` script which will generate a desktop shortcut called "MATLAB\_JVM”.
 4. Double-click on "MATLAB\_JVM” which will open up MATLAB then confirm that the environment is Java version 8 by typing into the console `version –java` which will return a couple of lines stating the version is 1.8.
 5. To allow MATLAB to communicate with Fiji, add the path of the Fiji plugins to MATLAB by typing in `addpath('/Applications/Fiji.app/scripts');` followed by `savepath;`.
 This is assuming the Fiji application resides in the Applications folder.
 Change this path accordingly.
 For *Windows* the script path will likely be different to check beforehand.